Skip to content

 When the monitoring loop detects an incident, the orchestrator routes it to the log analysis and debugging agents.

 OpenTelemetry documentation describes log correlation via Trace ID and Span ID injection, which connects telemetry across services.
-Without this correlation, debugging agents are left to match timestamps and infer causality, which yields plausible but unreliable hypotheses.
+Without this correlation, debugging agents are left to match timestamps and guess at causality, which produces plausible but unreliable hypotheses.

-Research from ICSE 2025 demonstrates that adding code context to runtime telemetry yields a 28.3% improvement in root cause localization over baselines that use only runtime data.
-This validates what many SRE teams have discovered firsthand: runtime telemetry alone is not enough for reliable root cause attribution in complex systems.
+Research from ICSE 2025 demonstrates that incorporating code knowledge into root cause analysis improves root cause localization by 28.3% over the prior leading method.
+Runtime telemetry alone is not enough for reliable root cause attribution in complex systems.

-In workflows that need code context at the repository scale, Intent's coordinated agents, powered by the Context Engine, provide architectural-level understanding across large codebases and monorepos by maintaining a living spec that aligns with the investigation as agents trace dependencies across services.
+In workflows that need code context at the repository scale, Cosmos coordinates agents powered by the Context Engine, which maintains a semantic index of the full repository so agents share architectural-level understanding across large codebases and monorepos as they trace dependencies across services.

-A practical implementation of this pattern works as follows: when a CloudWatch alert fires on a 500 error rate, the agent dynamically fetches pod logs, identifies the error-originating source file via the version control system, and synthesizes log evidence with code context into a structured diagnosis.
+A practical implementation of this pattern: when a CloudWatch alert fires on a 500 error rate, the agent fetches pod logs, identifies the error-originating source file via the version control system, and synthesizes log evidence with code context into a structured diagnosis.
 Per the OpenTelemetry documentation, log correlation via Trace ID and Span ID injection makes this cross-service synthesis reliable rather than relying on timestamp-based guesswork.

 Loop 3: Optimization (Performance Tuning)